 Iran had been exporting some 2.5 million barrels a day of petroleum in 2018 and had mothballed most of its civilian nuclear enrichment program under the 2015 Iran deal or Joint Comprehensive Plan of Action (JCPOA).
 Then Trump abruptly breached the treaty and put the screws on Iran, interfering with its ordinary trade in oil and threatening to sanction third parties who bought it.

-Iran’s production has been slashed to about 2 million barrels a day, with exports estimated at 650,000 barrels a day, about a fourth of what it was three years ago.
+Iran’s production has been slashed by about 2 million barrels a day, with exports estimated at 650,000 barrels a day, about a fourth of what it was three years ago.
 Most of these exports are smuggled to China and disguised as coming from other countries such as the United Arab Emirates.

 China has firmly resisted US threats of sanctions and has covertly imported a lot of Iranian oil.
 Since Iran has to sell at a 25% discount because of the US sanctions, private Chinese companies in the south of the country are eager for Iranian crude.
 This eagerness will almost certainly increase now that prices have spiked, making Iran’s discounted petroleum even more attractive.